fc-minecraft/hoc2020-md/fishing.md

 # Building a dock

 ## Step 1
 Build the outside edges of a dock that's 6 blocks long and 4 blocks wide.
+(Hint: Draw a picture of your dock before you start!)

 #### ~ tutorialhint
 The ``||hoc2020:move and place||`` block will move the agent forward and then place a wood plank below.